The Mountain Cree Camp School Kisiko Awasis Kiskinahamawin

 Alberta Education, during the 2005/2006 school year, attempted to establish a program for the Mountain Cree Camp students by entering into an agreement with a provincial school board to deliver services.
 When no school board stepped forward to assume the operational responsibility, Alberta Education entered into an agreement with a private contractor to provide superintendence services and to work with Alberta Education and Alberta Infrastructure to establish a school onsite.
 The school was operated for four years through this arrangement.

-In the spring of 2009, Alberta Education reached an agreement with Edmonton Catholic School District #7 to operate Kisiko Awasis for a two school-year period.
+In the spring of 2009, Alberta Education reached an agreement with Edmonton Catholic School Division #7 to operate Kisiko Awasis for a two school-year period.
 Since then the contract has been renewed four times and ECSD will continue providing educational support until August 31st of 2021.

 Sacred Heart Centre: 1-780-944-2000